 Discover strategies to prepare learners of all ages for success with phonemic awareness, phonics, and word learning strategies, and understand the strategic foundation on which literacy development is built.

-In addition to 18 credit hours of core literacy courses and 15 credit hours of research required for the Ph.D. in Literacy, the Literacy specialization includes the following three courses:
+In addition to 18 credit hours of core literacy courses and 15 credit hours of research required for the Ph.D. in Literacy, the Literacy specialization includes the following two courses:

 - EDU 3220: Approaches, Materials, and Performance Evaluation, K–12

 - EDU 3270: Theories of and Strategies for Teaching Literacy in Content Areas